raytzou/CSSharp-sm_hide/README.md

 This plugin currently does not require any configuration files.
 All settings are managed through in-game commands.

+### Performance Tuning (Optional)

+For developers who want to adjust performance parameters, modify the `CacheDurationTicks` value in the source code:
+- Lower values (1-3): More responsive but higher CPU usage
+- Higher values (7-10): Better performance but slightly less responsive
+- Default (5): Balanced performance and responsiveness

 ## Compatibility

 - **CounterStrikeSharp**: v1.0.346+